tudat-team/tudat-space/docs/source/_src_about/contribute_to_tudat.rst

 Below is a (non enirely comprehensive) list of features and functionalities that are under active development, or or our near(ish)-term wishlist.
 For some of them, the requied development would be ython-only.
 If you're interested in the status of these points, in contributing, or in proposing additional ones, please feel free to contact us!

-* Extenstion of TudaIt estimation functionality for real tracking data analysis, with a focus on planetary missions
+* Extension of Tudat estimation functionality for real tracking data analysis, with a focus on planetary missions

   * Reading typical radio tracking data files (ODF, TNF, TDF) into Tudat-compatible data structures (**Python**?)
   * Linking JPL Horizons and Minor Planet Center databases to Tudat environment, to make setup of planetary mission scenarios easier, both will use the astroquery package (**Python**)